GeorgeNAL/NALathletics-blog/_posts/2021-05-27-track-field-learn-villareal.md

 Villareal’s ownership and sense of community are common within minor league American sports.
 But we rarely see this type of involvement or activity in American track & field.

-Most properties in the sport chase major sponsors that have little or no connection to the city hosting the team or event.
-Because track & field is stuck on the city-to-city series model of events, they forego the opportunity to go deep in communities, establishing a face-to-face, year-round, “locally sourced” presence.
+Most properties in T&F chase major sponsors that have little or no connection to the city hosting the team or event.
+If any of the athletes are from or live in the city, it's a coincidence.
+Because track & field is stuck on the city-to-city series model of events, they forego the opportunity to go deep in communities and develop a face-to-face, year-round, “locally sourced” presence.

 ### 2. Time and money are necessary but not sufficient